Special camp to rapidly improve your basic mogul and skiing skills - March-April schedule | Kandatsu Fusion Bumps School (KFBS)

 On Saturday, March 20, 2021,

-we will teach you the form, timing, and movement required for jumping.
-We will learn how to turn, glide vertically, and follow the lines on moguls, and aim to improve by gliding over various moguls.
+we will be taking a lesson on the form, timing, and movement required for jumping.
+We will also learn how to ski moguls by turning, skiing vertically, and following the correct line, aiming to improve our skills by skiing on various types of moguls.

 [Form Improvement Camp]

-In the morning, you will spend two hours doing exercises and stretches that can be done in your boots, learning the correct position and how to step on the outside of your foot.
+The morning session will consist of 2 hours of exercises and stretches that can be done while wearing boots, and you will learn the correct position and how to step with your outside foot.

 Saturday, March 13, 2021